You will need...

 How to Serve Cold Brew Coffee

-Our favourite way to enjoy a cold brew coffee is black and over ice.
-Cold Brewing does create a sweeter.
-Or as an alternative, why not try making ice cubes out of your cold brew?
+Our favourite way to enjoy a cold brew coffee is black and over ice, cold brewing does make it sweeter.
+As an alternative, why not try making ice cubes out of your cold brew?
 Or make ice cubes out of your cold brew and pour Baileys over them for a great after dinner drink.